chrisruenes1/soundCloned/README.md

 - [ ] Ensure we have enough seeded tracks to demo infinite scroll

 ### Bonus Features (TBD)
+- [ ] create `TrackVisualizer` component
+- [ ] add a canvas to `TrackVisualizer`
+- [ ] use web audio's analyzer to divide the canvas into clickable portions mapped to song position
+- [ ] add a simple progress bar to the canvas
+- [ ] use setTimeout to update the state of the progress bar
+- [ ] BONUS: turn the progress bar into a bar graph that updates color based on the current spectrum of the audio, derived from Web Audio's fft analyzer.
+Animate background color of page to match current color of bar.
 - [ ] Giphy integration to automatically generate track images if none are provided
 - [ ] Search by genre, name or tag
 - [ ] Location services to localize Stream (trackIndex)